pietervdvn/MapComplete/Docs/Layers/bike_parking.md

-The question is  *How many bicycles fit in this bicycle parking (including possible cargo bicycles)?*
+The question is  *How many bicycles fit in this bicycle parking?*

 This rendering asks information about the property  [capacity](https://wiki.openstreetmap.org/wiki/Key:capacity) This is rendered with  `Place for {capacity} bikes`